 9. Apple Pay and Mastercard

-When Apple unveiled its revolutionary Apple Pay system for contactless payments, it needed credit card companies willing to embrace the future alongside them.
+When Apple unveiled Apple Pay for contactless payments, it needed credit card companies willing to embrace the future.

-Mastercard didn’t just join the party – they arrived first.
+Mastercard arrived first.
 When Apple Pay launched, only Mastercard customers could pair their cards with iPhones to make purchases without physically having their cards present.

 By jumping on this opportunity early, Mastercard aligned itself with Apple’s cutting-edge reputation and positioned itself as a forward-thinking financial player.
-This early alliance paid additional dividends later when Apple partnered with Mastercard again to launch the Apple Card.
-Sometimes being first through the door is all it takes to change the game!
+This early alliance paid dividends later when Apple partnered with Mastercard again to launch the Apple Card

 Mastercard and Apple Pay's strategic alliance example, showing an Apple Watch and iPhone displaying a Mastercard.